Mama Don't Want No Peas an' Rice an' Cocoanut Oil: In popular culture

-Count Basie's version of the song was used in the film The Day of the Locust (1975).
+Count Basie's version of the song ia used in John Schlesinger's film The Day of the Locust (1975).
+It is also briefly sung by Jackie Earle Haley's character.

 The song Peas and Rice by Swing Republic on their album Electro Swing Republic samples Basie's recording of this song.

 A version of the song was used in a TV commercial in the UK for the vegetable cooking oil Crisp n Dry, with the lyrics changed to " Mama don't want no greasy food from no cooking oil, Mama don't want no greasy food from no cooking oil, Mama likes a nice cod fish, that doesn't swim in grease, that cooks real quick with out no oil slick, Mama preaches that it's great, cos its low in saturate, she likes Crisp n Dry, my Mama likes Crisp n Dry!"